 SIB-520 Strategy and International Business Internship

-A project-based course that provides a work experience component for juniors and seniors, and allows the student to apply international business theory in a practical context, thereby bridging the gap between education and practice.
-The internship must take place outside the students primary country of residence.
-Non-US students can pursue internships in the US.
+A project-based course that entails a work experience component for juniors and seniors, and allows the student to apply international business theory in a practical context, thereby bridging the gap between education and practice.
+The internship must take place outside the student's primary country of residence.
+Thus students who are not permanent residents of the U.S. can pursue their internships in the U.S..
 The internship must involve at least 100 hours of work.
-To be eligible, students cannot receive monetary compensation for the internship.
-The company offering the internship must agree to evaluate the students performance by completing an Internship Evaluation Form.
-Students must find a faculty supervisor who will evaluate and guide their academic work during the internship, as well as other internship-related assignments, and assign a grade upon completion of all internship requirements.
+Students are responsible for identifying and securing acceptance to an internship, which must be a minimum of 100 hours.
+Prior to registering for SIB 520, a student must submit to the Global Business Director a Sponsor Agreement form signed by a representative of the internship organization prior to starting the internship.
+A maximum of one SIB 520 internship course may also be used as a Global Business major elective.
+The work time required for a Global Business internship cannot also be used to fulfill the requirement for an internship course in another department.
+Students who register for SIB 520 should simultaneously register for SIB 560.
+The company offering the internship must agree to evaluate the student's performance by completing an Internship Evaluation Form.
+Students must find a faculty supervisor will evaluate and guide their academic work during the internship, as well as other internship-related assignments, and a assign a grade upon completion of all internship requirements.
 Students must successfully complete both the internship and all of the academic requirements of SIB 520 in order to earn a passing grade.

 Offered Both Fall and Spring